jll123567/VrMotionSicknessAutomation/worklog.md

 A fair amount of time was also spent making all the names uniform (game_name/P## VRLOG-#######).

 Also included was SelfReportData.zip but these were jsut copies of each recording's voice.csv.
-Because of this it made sense to not inclllude thee redundant data.
+Because of this it made sense to not include thee redundant data.

-As you can tell rustdesk is not hhhhappy I type soooooooooo faaaast.
+As you can tell rustdesk is not happy I type so fast.

 ## Feature Engineering/Selection

 I still need to figure out what data I do/dont need.

-I likely wont need lighting datttttta as this tends to remain static iiiiiin most ssscenes.
+I likely wont need lighting data as this tends to remain static in most scenes.
-Depth seems iffy to me buut I can  see casessss where i might be usefuuuuuuuuuuuuuul.
+Depth seems iffy to me buut I can  see casessss where i might be useful.

-I definitely want the camera, controler, frrrrrrrrrrrrrrrrrrrame, and motion vector dataaa though. camerrraa data for point of view and vieewpoiiiiint motion(seppppperate from HMD motion). controler for the player's real world movements. frameeeee and motion vecotr data willl be a different matter.
+I definitely want the camera, controler, frame, and motion vector dataaa though. camera data for point of view and viewpoint motion(seperate from HMD motion). controler for the player's real world movements. frame and motion vector data will be a different matter.

-Ok Im just gonna do this on my machene lmaoooo